Noah2271/cmpm-121-d3-nbilledo/README.md

   - Radius indication now presented to the user via which cells are colored and which are not.
 Still uses radius box for clear placement radius.
   - Player icon is now a circle that color matches to the current held value.
   - Mobile UI support via css media query and viewport meta tag.
-- D4.d: In Progress
+- D4.d: Completed
-  - On game start, request geolocation form the player.
-If denied, allow manual control.
-If approved, disable.
-  - Add cross-session state persistence for cells, location, and current held value.
+  - On game start, the game will ask the user for geolocational tracking permissions.
+If denied, the game will put the player at a default position ontop of a McDonald's.
+Movement controls for manual movement enabled for both geolocational gameplay and manual gameplay to allow play even when not moving.
+Location will just update to player's location on next movement.
+  - Game now has autosave via a saveState function and loadState function.
+The first being called every redrawGrid() call.
-  - Panning and radius grid snap positional threshold to keep the game from redrawing the grid constantly.
+  - Panning and interactable radius snap to player location every time the player position updates.
+This update is performed whenever the player's position changes by 1 cell size unit in any direction.
+  - Game can be restarted at any time, which will remove the current save data.

 ## Features implemented